What Google Analytics 4 (GA4) means for your online Shopify store

 Ensure the checkout page is not being tracked as a referral when visited and whenever a transaction is completed.
 You can do this in the same Data Streams panel mentioned previously.
 Below Tagging Instructions is an option labelled More Tagging Settings.
 Here you’ll see an option called List Unwanted Referrals wherein you can choose Referral Domain Contains and input "myshopify.com".

 Step 3: Add the final gtag.js code snippet to the order confirmation page

 Add an additional gtag.js snippet including a purchase event and relevant liquid code to the order confirmation page.
 You can do this in your Shopify settings panel.
 Go to Checkout, scroll down the page to Order Status Page and paste the following into the field provided:

 Note: This will require testing depending on the set-up of your store and its products.

 Implementing these three simple steps allows Google Analytics 4 to process your customers' purchases with the correct marketing attribution as accurately as you would expect, but it’s really the second step that’s doing all of the heavy lifting.

 Due to the way Shopify processes transactions in their secure checkout environment (even with a Shopify Plus account), the user journey that began when they landed on your site ends when they leave for your secure checkout.

 As a result, Google Analytics 4 determines that a user's journey ended at the point the user visited your checkout page.
 (This prevents a snippet in checkout.liquid from bridging the gap for you Shopify Plus people!).

-It’s the second step, that tells GA4 not to count those referrals from the secure checkout environment that enables you to get the correct user journey attribution, because GA4 will count those multiple sessions as a multi-touchpoint user journey, and as long as you’re not throwing erroneous referrals in, your GA4 results should show you which traffic channels are leading to a purchase.
+It’s the second step, that tells GA4 not to count those referrals from the secure checkout environment that enables you to get the correct user journey attribution.
+This is because GA4 will count those multiple sessions as a multi-touchpoint user journey, and as long as you’re not throwing erroneous referrals in, your results should show which traffic channels are leading to a purchase.